- by Anne Finlay-Stewart, Editor

 The ten survey questions were proposed by students from across the province, responding to "recurrent issues in the education system" and the results are intended to be used to inform policy decisions to meet the current and future needs of students.

-This year's survey indicates a need for improvements in the financial literacy curriculum, and a substantial number of students felt stats2their education in the various levels of government was insufficient.
+This year's survey indicates a need for improvements in the financial literacy curriculum, and a substantial number of students felt their education in the various levels of government was insufficient.
 Mental health resources were considered inadequate by a significant majority of all stakeholders, and here the problem was bigger for those who identified as minorities.
 The full report is available here.

 "There are evident discrepancies between the vision behind government policy and the reality of a student’s educational experience," said OSTA-AECO President Dasha Metropolitansky, "Student voice is often reduced to a buzzword, however the ability of young people to shape their future should never be used for rhetorical flourish.
 From financial literacy to mental health resources, we must ensure that the student perspective is not only heard, but is acted upon."